concepticon/norare-cldf/doc/README.md

-# Using the NoRaRe CLDF data
+# Using NoRaRe data from the CLDF dataset

 [CLDF](https://cldf.clld.org) is a package format for linguistic data, bundling a set of tables as CSV files with JSON metadata, describing - among other things - relations between these tables.

 First, familiarize yourself with the data model by looking through [cldf/README.md](../cldf/README.md).
-In the following we will explore the data while reproducing usage of the data in publications about NoRaRe
+In the following, we will explore the data while reproducing usage of the data in publications about NoRaRe.

 ## Reading the CSV tables

-Let's start with recreating the wordcloud in the [press release](https://www.eva.mpg.de/press/news/article/norare-a-multilingual-database-of-word-and-concept-properties/) accompanying the NoRaRe paper.
+Let's start with recreating the wordcloud in the [press release](https://www.eva.mpg.de/press/news/article/norare-a-multilingual-database-of-word-and-concept-properties/) accompanying the [NoRaRe paper](https://doi.org/10.3758/s13428-021-01650-1).
 This wordcloud depicts the tags used to describe [NoRaRe variables](../cldf/README.md#table-variablescsv) and their frequency.

 The CSV files in a CLDF dataset can readily be inspected using the tools available in the